jeremenichelli/jeremenichelli.github.io/_posts/2019-01-09-how-hooks-might-shape-design-systems-built-in-react.md

 We are returning a function that will be executed in case the component gets unmounted, to make sure we clean the body styles.

-Finally, as a second argument, we are passing an array with `isOpen` indicating we only want the effect to run if that property has a different value.
+Finally, as a second argument, we are passing an array with `isOpen` indicating we only want the effect to run if that property has been modified.

 This way we avoid a whole rewrite of the component to a class.